PrimaMateria/nixos/diary.md

 commit from a year ago, and that time `null-ls` used function `config` instead of `setup`.
 Now I have two options: rewrite nvim config to use old version, or make own package with latest version.

+## Sat Apr 30 01:10:50 PM CEST 2022

+Regarding the issue with outdated `null-ls` I got some ideas what to investigate further.
+First is about nix channel, maybe because I am using stable channel it is expected from packages to be frozen at some point in the time.
+I should see what's the status on the unstable channel.
+Second idea was to override the package source commit and hash.
+And the last one is to build derivation directly from github.